Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 • Typically includes a deductible that varies by rental company

-The loss-of-use charges can be substantial—often $50-$100 per day for the time the vehicle is out of service.
-This coverage protects you from those fees, which most auto insurance policies don't cover.
+The loss-of-use charges can be substantial — often $50–$100 per day for the time the vehicle is out of service.
+This coverage protects you from those fees, which personal auto policies don't always cover.

 Supplemental Liability Protection (SLP)